doc-jones/doccoin/README.md

 # DocCoin
 Demo currency using a blockchain.
 These are just my experiments with learning blockchain.
 Don't try this at home!
+All code currently lives on the development branch.

 # Features
 * Proof of Work
 * Mining Rewards